 The ability of DC Water to borrow money over the long-term at attractive interest rates saves ratepayers millions of dollars in interest costs over the term of the borrowing.
-The prudent use of cash to compliment the borrowed funds helps keep total long-term debt more manageable - a practice that is highlighted favorably and very important by the bond rating agencies.
+The prudent use of cash to compliment the borrowed funds helps to keep total long-term debt more manageable - a practice that is highlighted favorably and is viewed as very important by the bond rating agencies.